CMSgov/ab2d-website/access-sandbox-data.md

 ## Swagger instructions

-These instructions walk you through how to authorize your bearer token, request test claims data, check the job status, and download your files using the [AB2D Swagger UI](https://sandbox.ab2d.cms.gov/swagger-ui/index.html).
+These instructions walk you through how to authorize your [bearer token]({{ '/get-a-bearer-token' | relative_url }}), request sandbox data, check the job status, and download your files using the [AB2D Swagger UI](https://sandbox.ab2d.cms.gov/swagger-ui/index.html).

 ### I. Authorize your bearer token